avciozkan/MarsRover/README.md

 `Rover move commands [String...] : `

-Here you will be prompted for a script containing the letters L, M and R. For example;
+Here you will be prompted for a command the letters L, M and R. For example;

 `Rover move commands [String...] : LMMRMRRMLM`